Welcome to today's edition of the Rush 24-7 podcast.

 Get rid of the private health insurance companies.

-So this is this is Obamacare.
+So this is Obamacare.

-And you, I mean, it's one thing when Maxine Waters uh says, We're gonna we're gonna nationalize and socialize your company.
+I mean, it's one thing when Maxine Waters says, we're going to nationalize and socialize your, I mean, everybody just starts laughing.

-That is the strategery.
+That is the strategy.

-We've just begun El Rush Ball having more fun than a human being should be allowed to have.
+We've just begun El Rushball having more fun than a human being should be allowed to have.

 Don't go away.